Alderson, West Virginia: Transportation

+Amtrak, the national passenger rail service, provides request stop service to Alderson.
+There is only one platform located at 1 C&O Plaza on Railroad Avenue.
+It is served by the Cardinal route.

 Local events

 "Alderson has gained fame for its elaborate Fourth of July festivities, as much a fitting celebration of small-town America as it is an observance of the nation's holiday."
 It is also one of the oldest celebrations in the state.
 It currently has one of the largest Fourth of July celebrations in West Virginia, attracting approximately 15,000 people during the parade.
 It is unique by offering many family activities.
-Over six days, events include a fireman's rodeo, band shows, a car show, a parade, various races on the Greenbrier River, as well as a parade and fireworks.
+Over six days, events include a fireman's rodeo, band shows, a car show, various races on the Greenbrier River, as well as a parade and fireworks.

-The Alderson Strawberry Festival began in 2016, and occurs during Memorial Day weekend every year.
+The Alderson Strawberry Festival began in 2016 and occurs annually during Memorial Day weekend.
 This festival celebrates strawberries, and the local farmers provide the strawberries for the event.